cran-task-views/Optimization/Optimization.md

     for convex optimization problems using a novel homogeneous embedding that solves linear programs (LPs), quadratic programs (QPs), second-order cone programs (SOCPs), semidefinite programs (SDPs), and problems with exponential and power cone constraints.
--   `r pkg("sdpt3r")` solves general semidefinite Linear Programming problems, using an R implementation of the MATLAB toolbox SDPT3.
-Includes problems such as the nearest correlation matrix, D-optimal experimental design, Distance Weighted Discrimination, or the maximum cut problem.
 -   `r pkg("cccp")` contains routines for solving cone-constrained convex problems by means of interior-point methods.
 The implemented algorithms are partially ported from CVXOPT, a Python